Hungary–Romania relations: Conflict

 Under Attila, the Huns did conquer Transylvania in 376 who kept it until the death of Attila in 453.
 Later, the territory was periodically occupied and exploited by the Huns.

-Despite having a mostly positive relationship, many Hungarians believe that Romania does not deserve the current territory of Transylvania, because Transylvania was also an integral part of the Kingdom of Hungary (1000-1526, 1848-1849, 1867-1920) and the Lands of the Hungarian Crown (Eastern Hungarian Kingdom (1526-1570), Principality of Transylvania (1570-1867)) until the Treaty of Trianon.
+Despite having a mostly positive relationship, many Hungarians believe that the current territory of Transylvania does not belong to Romania as it was also an integral part of the Kingdom of Hungary (1000-1526, 1848-1849, 1867-1920) and the Lands of the Hungarian Crown (Eastern Hungarian Kingdom (1526-1570), Principality of Transylvania (1570-1867) until the Treaty of Trianon.